-For Domino’s Kate Berry, Lunar New Year Represents a Clean Slate—For Herself and Her Space
+Lunar New Year Represents a Clean Slate for Me—And My Space

 We may earn revenue from the products available on this page and participate in affiliate programs.

-Before we all turn our attention to Valentine’s Day, many people around the world will be celebrating Lunar New Year this week—including Kate Berry, Domino’s executive creative director.
-“Westerners operate on the solar calendar, which lasts 365 days, but many East Asian countries work off of a lunar calendar, which defines a year by full cycles of the moon.
-This year the Lunar New Year falls on February 12, and it’s the Year of the Ox,” she explains.
+Before we all turn our attention to Valentine’s Day, many people around the world—including Kate Berry, Domino’s chief creative officer—will be celebrating Lunar New Year at the beginning of February.
+“Westerners operate on the solar calendar, which lasts 365 days, but many East Asian countries work off of a lunar calendar, which defines a year by full cycles of the moon,” she explains.
+This year the Lunar New Year falls on February 10, and it’s the Year of the Dragon.
 For Berry the holiday represents a clean slate—a time to tidy up your space, organize, and do all the things you’ve been putting off.
 “Some people even get haircuts so they can present their best physical selves,” she says.
-Here, Berry walks us through her traditions, including how she plans to celebrate such a family-centric time during a year defined by distance.
+Here, Berry walks us through how she celebrates the Lunar New Year.

 How did you celebrate the Lunar New Year growing up?